 Have Respect For The Other Person’s Model Of The World

 It is important to have respect for the other person’s model of the world.
 In NLP, we call this “holding a metamodel.”
-This means that you suspend your judgement and simply accept the other person’s model of reality as they see it.
+This means that you suspend your judgment and simply accept the other person’s model of reality as they see it.
 You don’t try to change their mind or convince them that they’re wrong.
-You simply listen and understand.
+You listen and understand.

 This can be difficult, especially if you disagree with the other person’s model of reality.
 But by holding a metamodel, you open up communication and allow for greater understanding.
 You also give the other person the opportunity to change their own mind, without feeling attacked or defensive.
 So always try to have respect for the other person’s model of the world.

 The map is not the territory is a phrase that was coined by Alfred Korzybski and it means that the mental map we create of the world is not the same as the world itself.

 The way we understand and perceive reality is always filtered through our own unique lens, which is shaped by our individual experiences, beliefs, and biases.
 Therefore, what we see and think of as “reality” is actually just a tiny slice of what’s actually happening.

 This can be a difficult concept to grasp, but it’s important to remember because it underscores the importance of being open-minded and constantly questioning our assumptions.
 As Neuro-Linguistic Programming practitioners say, “the map is not the territory”.